Diane Urquhart: Nortel

-Starting in 2009, Urquhart volunteered her assisted to former Nortel employees, including laid off workers, pensioners, and the disabled in their battle to try and collect their benefits.
+Starting in 2009, Urquhart volunteered to assist former Nortel employees, including laid off workers, pensioners, and the disabled in their battle to try and collect their benefits.
 The company filed for bankruptcy in January that year after an accounting scandal and a slew of mistakes by the company's management.

 Typically, banks and other "secured" creditors have access to funds before pensioners, but Urquhart fought for seven years to ensure pensioners were a primary part of a settlement.
 Urquhart pointed out that Nortel had plenty of reserves for the former employees "There's money.
 We just think pensioners should get it first."
 After global liquidation, Nortel raised $7.3 billion.
 In October 2009, thousands of the affected severed workers gathered at Parliament Hill to protest losing their provincial entitlement to Nortel's creditors.

 In 2010, a clause-by-clause review of a bill, C-501, An Act to amend the Bankruptcy and Insolvency Act and other Acts (pension protection), resulted in all mentions of pensions and pension-underfunding to be removed, a huge loss for the victims of Nortel's bankruptcy.
-Of the changes, Urquhart said she believed they were acting in good faith, but by the end of the year, the disabled employees lost their benefits, and Member of Parliament (MP) John Baird of Ottawa told her that "there would not be legislation to provide help."
+Of the changes, Urquhart said she believed they were acting in good faith, but by the end of the year, the disabled employees lost their benefits, and Member of Parliament (MP) John Baird of Ottawa told her that "there would not be legislation to provide help".
 She remained optimistic that there would eventually be a financial relief package, and wrote a letter to the finance ministers at the federal, Ontario, Quebec, and Alberta levels demanding $80 million be recovered to the Nortel Health and Welfare Trust for the disabled.
-She contented the money was improperly removed and never replaced.
+She contended the money was improperly removed and never replaced.
 Urquhart testified before a parliamentary committee about the missing money from the trust, and additionally that a $37 million loan to Nortel had not been paid back.

-According to Urquhart's data in court filings filed in 2013, lawyers made more than a half a billion dollars on Nortel's bankruptcy.
-By 2016, her audit revealed that costs from legal and other professional fees had risen to $1.9 billion US, drastically reducing the funds available for the former employees.
+According to Urquhart's data in court filings, lawyers made more than a three billion dollars on Nortel's bankruptcy.
+The bankruptcy professional fees, drastically reduced the funds available for the former employees.
 She further noted that $190 Million US in bonuses had been paid out to executives post-bankruptcy.